 Children need structure and boundaries in order to grow up to be healthy individuals.
 If the child does not grow with discipline, then he/she will suffer in situations outside the home environment.

 6. Lack of Support

 Children need support, especially during stressful times like a performance at school or examinations.
 You could be more concerned about your work, and this might leave your child feeling anxious.

 You constantly tell your child that he/she should be like other children and emulate their positive traits.
 This is a sign of bad parenting.

 8. Not Proud of His/Her Achievements

 You never praise your child for his/her achievements and do not show pride in hard work.

 9. Using a Criticising Tone

 Using a tone that shows disapproval of all your child’s actions will leave a negative mark on him/her.

 10. Not Respecting His/Her Feelings

 You do not take the time to have a conversation with your child and understand his/her feelings.
 When opinions and feelings are disregarded and not addressed in a healthy manner, it could adversely affect kids.

 11. Being a Poor Example

 Your child will pick up on all your habits and behaviours.
-You might want to think about why and where your child has picked up a particular behaviour from.
+You might want to think about why and where your child has picked up a particular behaviour.

 You do not give your child a choice and instead expect him/her to do something because you have said so.

 13. Too Much Pampering

-You might think that your child is the most special child, but for the rest of the world he/she just another child.
+You might think that your child is the most special child, but for the rest of the world they are just another child.
 Making him/her feel entitled could lead to bad behaviour that causes social isolation.

 You protect your child from every imaginable danger out there.
 This will make your child fearful and afraid of taking any type of risk, from making new friends to trying new activities.

 15. Lack of Trust

-You do not allow your child to make decisions because you are sure that they will be the wrong choices or you do not believe him/her.
+You do not allow your child to make decisions because you are sure that they will make the wrong choices or you do not believe him/her.